mdpu-development/mdpu.c/README.md

-# mdpu
+# mdpu.c
- The MDPU development repository.
+MDPU emulator in a single file of pure C.